How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 1. Pre-assessment prep

-Run through your own rough pre-assessment walk-through, checking the condition of the structure itself, reviewing maintenance logs, utility condition, and more.
-During your pre-assessment try to get an idea of the scope of the upcoming FCA.
+Run through your own rough pre-assessment walk-through, checking the current condition of the structure itself, reviewing maintenance logs, utility conditions, and more.
+During your pre-assessment, try to get an idea of the scope of the upcoming FCA.
 If your facility is in dire need of upkeep, a more in-depth FCA is likely needed.

 During the pre-assessment prep, it’s also important to gather any maintenance logs, repair records, floorplans, and any other relevant historical reports you may have handy.